hsgser/hsgser.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Dang Nguyen is a first-year CS Ph.D. student at the University of California, Los Angeles, where he is advised by Professor <a href="https://baharanm.github.io/">Baharan Mirzasoleiman</a>.
-His researches are centered on developing efficient and robust machine-learning algorithms for large-scale datasets and architectures.
-Specifically, he is working on improving the training efficiency of large language models and enhancing their robustness.
-Additionally, he is interested in exploring Generative AI and Multimodal Learning, with a particular emphasis on improving data quality.
-Through his works, he aims to advance the capabilities of machine learning systems in handling complex and diverse data while ensuring their reliability and performance.
+Hi, I'm a CS Ph.D. student at UCLA under the supervision of Professor <a href="https://baharanm.github.io/">Baharan Mirzasoleiman</a>.
+My researches are centered on developing efficient and robust machine-learning algorithms for large-scale datasets and architectures.
+Specifically, I'm working on improving the training efficiency of large language models and enhancing their robustness.
+Additionally, I'm interested in exploring Generative AI and Multimodal Learning, with a particular emphasis on improving data quality.

-Before joining UCLA, he was an AI Resident at <a href="https://www.vinai.io/">VinAI</a>, a leading AI research-based company in Vietnam.
-Prior to that, he received his BS degree, summa cum laude, in <a href="https://www.toyo.ac.jp/en/academics/faculty/iniad/">Information Networking for Innovation and Design</a> from Toyo University.
-Going further back in time, he was a graduate of <a href="https://en.wikipedia.org/wiki/High_School_for_Gifted_Students,_Hanoi_University_of_Science">High School for Gifted Students (Hanoi University of Science)</a> and a Maths Olympian (silver medal, IMO 2015).
+Before joining UCLA, I was an AI Resident at <a href="https://www.vinai.io/">VinAI</a>.
+Prior to that, I received my BS degree, summa cum laude, from Toyo University.
+Going further back in time, I was a graduate of High School for Gifted Students (Hanoi University of Science) and a Maths Olympian (silver medal, IMO 2015).